nedsantiago/curve_number_estimator/README.md

 ## Documentation

+### Goals
+1. **Combine Curve number estimataion calculators** - *SUCCESSFUL*: able to completely stitch together all the relevant calculators into one python file
+2. **Modular Design** - *INCONCLUSIVE*: will need to use these in other applications than SCS
+3. **Use Object Oriented Programming** - *SUCCESSFUL*: multiple classes were created, each inspired by its respective python app
+4. **Quick Curve Number Calculation** - *SUCCESSFUL*: calculation takes less than two (2) seconds according to Powershell's Measure-Command `start process <what you want to execute> -Wait` Command
+5. **Attachable to other projects** - *INCONCLUSIVE*: will need to attempt gui and qgis functionality

 Future updates to improve the programs useability for public use.
 Some possible updates include:
 1. Graphical User Interface